CAPTCHA Solving

 }

-Specifying type
+Specifying a type

 mutation SolveCaptchaWithType {